TheOddPirate/kiot/README.md

 supported entities moved from core.cpp to the entities folder to make the code easier to navigate, and comes with some helper scripts to make testing easier.

-The current extra integrations in this build are:
+The current extra/updated integrations in this build are:

 - Battery: shows the battery entities of your computer in HA with extra attributes.
 - Bluetooth: gives control over the Bluetooth adapter, with switches for each